ChenYangyao/hipp/docs/usage/api-ref/mpi/high-level/comm.rst

         Status sendrecv_replace(const Datapacket &dpacket, int dest, int sendtag, \ int src, int recvtag)

-        The sending and receiving calls, i.e., finish the sending and receiving operations in a single call.
+        Perform one send and one receive in a single call.

-        The second overload assumes that the receiving buffer has the same count and datatype as the sending buffer.
+        The second overload assumes the receiving buffer size and datatype are the same with those of the sending buffer.

         The third overload uses a single buffer, i.e., received data replace the sending data.
-        The underlying implementation may use additional buffer.
+Note that the underlying implementation may use additional buffer.

+    .. function:: \
-    .. function::       Status probe(int src, int tag) const Status iprobe(int src, int tag, int &flag) const std::pair<Status, Message> mprobe(int src, int tag) const std::pair<Status, Message> improbe(int src, int tag, int &flag) const
+            Status probe(int src, int tag) const
+            Status iprobe(int src, int tag, int &flag) const std::pair<Status, Message> mprobe(int src, int tag) const std::pair<Status, Message> improbe(int src, int tag, int &flag) const

         The probe operations allow incoming messages to be checked for, without actually receiving them.
         In all probe calls, ``src`` and ``tag`` specify the target message to be checked for